davidshq/awesome-search-engines/BuildingSearchEngines.md

 - [Algolia](https://algolia.com/) - A popular SaaS search engine.
 - [Bonsai](https://bonsai.io/) - Managed Elasticsearch, OpenSearch, and SolrCloud platform.

+## Community
+- [Relevance & Matching Tech](https://www.opensourceconnections.com/slack) - A long-lived and popular Slack communtiy for the IR/search community run by [OpenSource Connections](https://www.opensourceconnections.com/).
+- [IR-RELEVANT](https://ir-relevant.net/) - A new (2023) community forum for those interested in Information Retrieval.
+Created and run by [Sease](https://sease.io/), a well-known information retrieval and search provider.

 ## Tutorials

 ### For Beginners